05-15=2008: June Japanese Yen: Number 2 Economy Similar To Number 1's

 Third System Confirmation

-Our third system is working on a longer-term sell signal.
-(Note, disregard the year date on the chart.
+Our third system has triggered a sell signal.
+(Note, disregard the year on the chart.
 Our regular readers know this is not a Y2K-compliant system, but it still works.)

 Third System